sourcegraph/jetbrains/CONTRIBUTING.md

     - The Cody extension connects via socket to the "remote" agent

 Option 1 is the simplest, and probably makes the most sense for you to use if you are uncertain which method to use for debugging.
+Option 2 is especially useful when you need to set a breakpoint very early in the Agent startup.

 ## How to set up Run Configurations

 Run configurations are basically IDEA's launcher scripts.
 You will need to create one run configuration in each project window, using Run → Edit Configurations.

 For both debugging setups (Cody-spawns and JB-spawned), you will need: